KirstLab/asc_seurat/docs/expression_visualization_int.rst

 Format of the input file containing genes for expression visualization
 ----------------------------------------------------------------------

 As before, a csv file is necessary as input for the expression visualization of DEGs.
-In this case, it contains ten genes identified as DEGs between the PBMC Treatment and PBMC Control datasets in the clusters 4.
+In this case, it contains ten genes identified as DEGs between the PBMC Treatment and PBMC Control datasets in cluster 4.

 .. table:: Example of an input file for gene expression visualization of DEGs.
    :widths: 33 33 33